Greenville, Alabama: Economy

 Prior to the Civil War, cotton farming was the main occupation in Butler County.
 Due to this, slave trade was very prominent in the surrounding areas such as the Alabama riverboat in Montgomery which paraded new slaves through the streets of downtown Montgomery.
 During the 1850s, the Mobile and Ohio Railroad constructed a line through Greenville, enabling it to became the center of commerce between Montgomery and south Alabama.
 During the late nineteenth century, the construction of the Louisville and Nashville Railroad through Greenville contributed further to Greenville's prosperity.
 In 1900, Gulf Red Cedar Company and Factory in Greenville was a bucket manufacturer in Greenville.

 As of 2009, Greenville had a diverse industrial manufacturing base of companies in the textile, wood products, automobile, and other industries.
 Major employers included Hwashin American Corporation, Hysco America Corporation, CorStone Industry, and Connector Manufacturing.

 Arts and culture

 The Ritz Theatre in Greenville hosts community events, plays, and an annual musical revue called "Puttin' on the Ritz".

 Each September, the city hosts the Butler County Fair, which includes the "Old Time Farm Day" featuring tractor races, blacksmithing and quilting demonstrations.

 Parks and recreation

 Cambrian Ridge is a golf course in Greenville.
 Sherling Lake Park and Campground has 41 campsites and surrounds two lakes east of the golf course.

 Government

 The local government of Greenville is run by the Mayor and City Council.
 The city council consists of five members each elected from single member districts.
 The city is located in Alabama's 2nd Congressional District and is currently represented by U.S. Representative Shomari Figures.

 Education

 Primary and secondary education

-Public education is provided by the Butler County Board of Education.
+Public education is provided by the Butler County Schools.